santoshag/Chirrup2/README.md

 * [x] Used Spans to [Style Sections of Text] (http://guides.codepath.com/android/Working-with-the-TextView#using-spans-to-style-sections-of-text)
 * [x] User can navigate to any of the followers/following users profile and see thier timeline
+* [x] Animations for favourite and retweet from detail activity

 ## Video Walkthrough